Graduate Programs in History

 To apply for the program, you need to submit:

-A statement of purpose indicating your reasons for undertaking graduate study.
-In addition, please describe your qualifications for the academic program and your objectives in undertaking this program.
+• statement of purpose indicating your reasons for undertaking graduate study and, specifically, graduate study in History.
+In addition, please describe your qualifications for the history program.
 The statement should clearly outline the historical problems or themes you intend to investigate.
-The statement should also indicate how your research interests would complement those of the faculty.
-Applicants to the master's program should discuss their academic and professional career plans and how the Graduate School could help them attain their goals.
+The statement should also indicate how your research interests would complement those of the Brandeis History faculty.

-Critical writing sample not exceeding 35 pages; the 35-page maximum may consist of a single critical essay or two shorter essays of approximately equal length.
+• Critical writing sample not exceeding 35 double-spaced pages (Times New Roman, 12-point font), or 8500 words.
+The 35-page maximum may consist of a single critical essay or two shorter essays of approximately equal length, together totalling approximately 8500 words.

-Graduate Record Exam (GRE): Please note that if you are applying for the 2022-2023 academic year, your application will receive full consideration even if you are unable to take the Graduate Record Exam (GRE).
-Typically, the GRE general test is required.
+• Graduate Record Exam (GRE): Please note that if you are applying for the 2024-2025 academic year, your application will receive full consideration even if you do not submit GRE scores.
 Our GRE institution code is 3092 (please note: this institution code only applies to GRE scores).
 MyBest™ scores from ETS will not be accepted.

 For a more comprehensive description of application requirements, please visit Frequently Asked Questions.